coinvent/coinvent/architecture.md

 # Coinvent Architecture

 Author: Daniel, with input from Ewen and Mihai
-Status: Draft, due for delivery in June.
+Status: Final Draft, due for delivery in June.
-Version: 0.1
+Version: 0.9

 <!-- MarkdownTOC depth=2 -->